csb324/eleventy-obsidian-ninareth/notes/Events/Getting Freaky in Viliki.md

 * The military guards went to investigate the cart attack, were semi-suspiciously close by, and there were signs of undead covered up there
 * [[Lance Corporal Jalvena Kharim|Jalvena]] expressed a lot of strong difference of opinion from the [[People/Eberron/Burbanks|Burbanks]]
 * The military was watching [[Security Director Aldi]], and he's been absent
+* We spy a man in dark clothing like the mercenary men we saw in [[Building 17]] , and two women in [[Eberronian Military]] uniforms, guarding a coffin from the vampire we attacked.
+We recognize one of the women from the barracks, they're a private, and a corporal.
+They re-enter the necromancy chamber we found.